In this article:

 If joint pain occurs during allergy season, you can experiment with a variety of treatment options to find what works best for your joint pain.
 Over-the-counter medications such as Tylenol and Advil can work for mild pain.
 For acute pain, hot or cold packs might provide relief.
 Your doctor might recommend steroid shots, where medication directly into the joint to help reduce pain and inflammation.

-Some individuals also find that physical therapy can help to strengthen muscles around the joint, which in turns strengthens the joint and improves range of motion.
+Some individuals also find that physical therapy can help to strengthen muscles around the joint, which in turn strengthens the joint and improves the range of motion.

 Seasonal allergies aren’t the only type of allergies that can contribute to joint pain.
-Certain foods can cause your body to have an inflammatory response because of a pre-existing condition, a food sensitivity or allergy.
+There are also certain pre-existing conditions and food allergies that can cause joint inflammation and your body to have inflammatory responses.
 Inflammation is what causes the joints to swell and create pain or discomfort.
 There are two main culprits for food-related joint pain:

 - Food allergy or sensitivity